 The near ground placement and the sturdy glass, would ensure storms and harsh weathers has very low to no impact on the plant.

 Compared to the “old” vacuum tubes that brakes for no reason whatsoever, and has little to no sturdiness if hail or flying debris, comes into play.
-If a regular water heater is build with the Bowl solar technology, you can look forward to slash the price by 70%.
+If a regular water heater is built with the Bowl solar technology, you can look forward to slash the price by 70%.

-The bigger the bowl, the more optimum price manufacturing calculations could be achieved.
+The bigger the bowl, the more optimum price, and manufacturing calculations could be achieved.
 In the picture below, is what i consider the optimal shape, size for the Bowl technology.
 But for countries with cheap labor, none of this would matter, since the overall cost of production of solar energy, would end up in fractions of the cost, spending money on degrading electrovoltaic panels, which energy cant be saved to be used during nighttime, which is readily available with the Low cost thermal battery, i invented to go along with the solar technologies i had in mind.

-The above collector has same properties as of area of solar collection, as we can see the number of collectors has shrunk from 32 to 10, which would bring down manufacturing cost further, however the specialized equipment to mold the glass for this one, makes it impossible for small scale production, which is the goal i aim for when inventing any technology.
+The above collector has same 2 m2 properties as of area of solar collection, as we can see the number of collectors has shrunk from 32 to 10, which would bring down manufacturing cost further, however the specialized equipment to mold the glass for this one, makes it impossible for small scale production, which is the goal i aim for when inventing any technology.

 Investors are needed, contact me for more information, many projects of this type and of greater magnitude is already developed.
-Lack of funds has stalled my projects.

-As of this i release the technology for free, for anyone to use, more details can of course be added to the technologies, but for this i cannot maintain at no cost operation.
+I release the technology for free, for anyone to use, more details can of course be added to the technologies, but for this i cannot maintain at no cost operation.
 So if you are prepared to add some funding in the mix many aspects of the development, manufacturing etc can be avoided.
 Feel free to contact me.

 Energy hegemony must end, do your part.
 Tweet, make videos, spread the message, abundance of cheap solar is here, help it come to fruition.